Bonnie Rae

 John is a Registered Associate Marriage and Family Therapist (#152397) working under the clinical supervision of Bonnie Rae, Licensed Marriage and Family Therapist (#91089).
 If you’d like to learn more about working with John, please feel free to reach out for a free phone consultation.

-Zoë is a registered Associate Clinical Social Worker (#130790) working under the clinical supervision of Bonnie Rae, Licensed Marriage and Family Therapist (#91089).
-If you would like to learn more about working with Zoë, please feel free to reach out for a free phone consultation.
+Abbie (Abigail) Kwok is a registered Associate Marriage and Family Therapist (#161634) working under the clinical supervision of Bonnie Rae, Licensed Marriage and Family Therapist (#91089).
+If you would like to learn more about working with Abbie, please feel free to reach out for a free phone consultation.